mozilla/glean/docs/user/adding-new-metrics.md

 The [reference documentation for each metric type](metrics/index.html) goes into detail about using each metric type from your code.

+Note that all Glean metrics are write-only.
+Outside of unit tests, it is impossible to retrieve a value from the Glean SDK's database.
+While this may seem limiting, this is required to:
+- enforce the semantics of certain metric types (e.g. that Counters can only be incremented).
+- ensure the lifetime of the metric (when it is cleared or reset) is correctly handled.

+### Capitalization

 One thing to note is that we try to adhere to the coding conventions of each language wherever possible, to the metric name in the `metrics.yaml` (which is in `snake_case`) may be changed to some other case convention, such as `camelCase`, when used from code.

 {{#include ../tab_header.md}}